elephantscale/Cybersecurity-for-AI-systems-book/Book-outline.md

 **ABOUT THE AUTHOR**

 Mark Kerzner has been training internationally for the last twelve years.
-Over the previous two years, he has run a weekly webinar, "Advances in AI.”
+Over the last three years, he has run a weekly webinar, "Advances in AI.”
 He also acts as a consultant who implements advanced AI for clients.
 Mark has multiple certifications.

-Mark's recent clients include Highmark, Cisco, Bank of America, IRS, OpenText, Accenture, JPMC, and American Express.
+Mark's recent clients include Cisco, Bank of America, Highmark, IRS, OpenText, Accenture, JPMC, and American Express.

  Mark holds an MS in Math, an MSCS, and a JD in Law.
 He is also a Mensa member.